-- Plasma collected in EDTA, CPD, CPDA1, CP2D and 4% sodium citrate anticoagulant and serum collected in serum clot tubes may be used with cobas\ MPX.
-Follow the sample collection tube/bag manufacturer instructions for handling and centrifugation. - Prior to loading on the cobas® 6800/8800 Systems or an instrument for optional pooling, samples collected in Becton-Dickinson EDTA Plasma Preparation Tubes (BD PPTTM) or Greiner Vacuette® K2EDTA Plasma Gel Tubes may undergo additional centrifugation at 600 x g for 5 minutes. - Blood collected in CPD, CPDA1, CP2D anticoagulant, Becton-Dickinson EDTA Plasma Preparation Tubes (BD PPTTM) or Greiner Vacuette® K2EDTA Plasma Gel Tubes may be stored for up to 12 days with the following conditions: - o Samples must be centrifuged within 72 hours of draw. - For storage above 8°C, samples may be stored for 72 hours at up to 25°C, and up to 30°C for 24 hours during the 72 hours.
+- Plasma collected in EDTA, CPD, CPDA1, CP2D and 4% sodium citrate anticoagulant and serum collected in serum clot tubes may be used with cobas® MPX.
+Follow the sample collection tube/bag manufacturer instructions for handling and centrifugation. - Blood collected in EDTA anticoagulant, Becton-Dickinson EDTA Plasma Preparation Tubes (BD PPT[TM]) or Greiner Vacuette K2EDTA Plasma Gel Tubes may undergo additional centrifugation at 600 x g for 5 minutes prior to loading, optional pooling or retesting. - Blood collected in CPD, CPDA1, CP2D anticoagulant, Becton-Dickinson EDTA Plasma Preparation Tubes (BD PPT[TM]) or Greiner Vacuette[®] K2EDTA Plasma Gel Tubes may be stored for up to 12 days with the following conditions: - o Samples must be centrifuged within 72 hours of draw. - o For storage above 8°C, samples may be stored for 72 hours at up to 25°C, and up to 30°C for 24 hours during the 72 hours.

-Other than noted above, samples are stored at 2-8°C. In addition, plasma separated from the cells may be stored for up to 30 days at $\leq$ -18°C with three freeze/thaw cycles.
+Other than noted above, samples are stored at 2-8°C. In addition, plasma separated from the cells may be stored for up to 30 days at \leq -18°C with three freeze/thaw cycles.
 Refer to Figure 1.